When do I need a permit?

 - You will be notified once an assessment has been completed.

 - If your works involve closing any of our roads, you will need to provide 7 days written notification to surrounding residents.
-A template to assist with this can be found here.
+Please use our Road Closure Notification Template to assist you.
 All stakeholders within 100m must be notified.
-All letters must be stamped approved by Council prior to distribution.
 Please also attach a map for the proposed delivery are of the notification for approval.
 Permits will not be activated if the letter has not been approved.

 There are 2 options to satisfy the requirement for the notification letter